 I only buy Hunter rain boots for my kids.

 I know that statement sounds a little snotty.
 Not my intention though!
 It’s just the facts.
-I only buy Hunters because I’ve lived and learned and now understand what a great investment they are.
+Why buy Hunter rain boots?
+Are Hunter boots worth buying?
+I only buy Hunter kids boots because I’ve lived and learned and now understand what a great investment they are.
 Listen to this logic and I think you’ll be on board with my plan!

 First, here’s the confession bit… Hunter rain boots run $55-80.
 So much for kid’s shoes!
 But, again, you have to think of these shoes as an investment and be smart about how you purchase.
 Then it begins to make sense.